cov-lineages/pangolin/README.md

 | Virus4      |  B.1.4    |  82     | 73     |

-Resources for interpreting the aLRT and UFbootstrap output can be found [here](http://www.iqtree.org/doc/Tutorial#assessing-branch-supports-with-single-branch-tests) and [here]()
+Resources for interpreting the aLRT and UFbootstrap output can be found [here](http://www.iqtree.org/doc/Tutorial#assessing-branch-supports-with-single-branch-tests) and [here](http://www.iqtree.org/doc/Command-Reference).

 ### Authors